chris-mendoza/doc-site/docs/docs/about_me.md

 ### Rackspace Technology

-#### AWS Cloud Engineer III - (2016-2024)
+#### AWS Cloud Engineer III - Elastic Engineering (2021-2024)

+- Acted as lead engineer for a handful of high profile customers.
+- Managed and tracked configurations, procedures and projects with Confluence, Github, and Jira.
+- Created highly customized projects and complex solutions utilizing a wide variety of AWS Services.
+- Collaborated within a small team that followed Agile methodologies to plan both projects as well as ad-hoc tasks.
+- Proactively identified and created opportunities to optimize cost and overall security.

+#### AWS Cloud Engineer II - Fanatical Support for AWS (2016-2021)

 - Architected highly available, scalable, and secure solutions for both internal and customer-facing environments across 6 global regions.
 - Managed and tracked configurations, procedures and projects with Confluence, Github, and Jira.
-- Proactively identified and created opportunities to optimize cost and overall security.
+- Highly involved in the recruitment and interview process for potential candidates.
 - Collaborated with a global team to evolve and improve operational excellence across our organization.
-- Created training and support standards to drive optimal project execution rates.
+- Created training and support standards to drive highly successful execution rates.

-#### DevOps Engineer II - (2014-2016)
+#### DevOps Engineer II - Rackspace Devops as a Service (2014-2016)

 - Configuration Management with Chef & Ansible.
 - Provisioned New Relic across environments to monitor application performance.